 The offset pole-dipole IP survey involved four arrays, two over each prospect (Figure 2).
 Transmitter electrodes were placed along a central cut line at 100m intervals with three to four additional electrodes at the end of each receiver line for totals of between 31 and 32 points per array (gold coloured lines on Figure 2).
 Receiver electrodes were placed at 100m intervals along the two survey lines either side of the transmitter line (34 points).
 Two 32 channel IP receivers were used to take 3 to 4 readings at each electrode.
-Figures 3 & 4 are compilations of surface alteration and the processed IP data for the East and West Naqara prospects.

 The two arrays on the eastern Naqara prospect produced coherent data showing a NNW trending linear resistivity anomaly that was evident nearer surface and coincident with a distinct chargeability anomaly at increasing depth.
 The relationship between resistivity and chargeability is poor near surface at Naqara West, but there are indications of increasing chargeability with depth, although the response is not as persistent nor as strong as at the Naqara East prospect.
 In part this may be due to the chargeability response (particularly at the Naqara West prospect) being impacted by the proximity and incursion of seawater and the rugged and more deeply incised terrain in the west.
 This contributed to “low earth resistivities” particularly for deeper readings (below 300m to 400m).